 If you read that previous section about the scale and isolation of Lapland, you might wonder how safe it is to travel by car (or bus) in mid-winter.
-But fear not, Lapland maintains its roads, streets and highways all year, snow and ice be damned.
+But fear not, Lapland maintains its roads, streets and highways all year round, snow and ice be damned.

 Speaking of winter, you might be concerned about weather-related events or problems.
 But Lapland has thousands of years’ experience dealing with snow and sub-zero temperatures, and there are very few surprises in winter.

 What about health, you ask (because you were a living, breathing human in 2020).
 Finland has a modern and efficient health care system.
 Health care in Lapland suffers somewhat due to the long distances between villages, towns and cities, but all the major destinations have health care services and transportation can always be arranged for more serious problems.
 The long distances between population centers also acts as a buffer against viral and infectious disease transmission.

 Finland is a member of the European Union and has a stable economy.
 According to US World & News, Finland has the sixth most transparent government in the world, in line with the other Nordic countries (and our brother from another mother, Canada).
 Any dealings you have with police or other officials are open and honest.
 Finns wouldn’t accept it any other way.